 • In March, Wisconsin Gov. Scott Walker said on a radio show that the prisoner swap “is what happens when you put someone in office who’s never led before,” referring to Obama,according to Bloomberg.

 • Also in March, former Florida Gov. Jeb Bush said his first thoughts were to any soldiers killed searching for Bergdahl and their families.
-“It’s hard to think about the blood and treasure of our country being lost in any circumstance but to try to bring back someone who turns out to be a deserter is just heartbreaking,” he said
+“It’s hard to think about the blood and treasure of our country being lost in any circumstance but to try to bring back someone who turns out to be a deserter is just heartbreaking,” he saidaccording to The Hill.

 • Sen. Rand Paul slammed the deal at a June 2014 Texas GOP convention.
 “Releasing five Taliban senior officials is not only against the law, it’s illegal and wrong and (Obama) should never have done it,” he saidas cited by Politico.

 • Former Sen. and Secretary of State Hillary Clinton defended the tradein a June 2014 interview with ABC.

 “I think this was a very hard choice.
 There are competing interests and values.
 And one of our values is we bring everybody home off the battlefield the best we can.
 It doesn’t matter how they ended up in a prisoner of war situation.”